justinvh/raptr/README.md

 - A flexible mapping system that makes modding a painless process
 - Music that will cut you to your core

+## Current State

+It is a complete alpha that is probably unplayable.
+Here is a quick gif with a mix-mash of features as they're being developed.

+![Feature Mash][raptr-0.1-alpha]

 ## Development Updates

 This project is maintained at [GitHub](https://github.com/justinvh/raptr).